francescobozzo/asa_project/report/01-agent.md

 An essential aspect to consider when implementing a cooperative system is the communication mechanism.
 It should prioritize speed, reliability, and minimize delays as much as possible.

 ## Architecture {#sec:architecture}
 There are several architectural options available for constructing an agent with the ability to operate within a specific environment.
-For our purposes, we have chosen to adopt the architecture outlined in the following pseudocode.
+For our purposes, we have chosen to adopt the BDI architecture outlined in the following pseudocode.

 \begin{algorithm}[H]
 \caption{Agent control loop}